gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 auje,*" he said, pointing at the pool of quicksilver that still lay on the floor.

 "*La*, I suppose not," Razi said.
-He lunged at the soldier---
+He lunged at the soldier–

----and collapsed like a puppet whose strings had been cut.
+–and collapsed like a puppet whose strings had been cut.
 The magician lowered her arm.  "*Ede ebpeten,*" she said coldly.

 Rough hands dragged Erileine to the stage and pushed her to her knees beside her father and Gaeston.
 A limp Razi hit the planks with a thud